Advertiser Disclosure

 3. What Does the Chase Sapphire Preferred Card Baggage Insurance Cover?

 There are 2 types of baggage protection here: coverage for delayed bags and coverage for lost, stolen, or damaged luggage.
-Baggage delay insurance covers up to $100 per day for up to 5 days when your bags are delayed by at least 6 hours, covering each additional 24 hours past that until the maximum of 5 days is reached.
+Baggage delay insurance covers up to $100 per day for up to 5 days when your bags are delayed by at least 6 hours, with each additional 24 hours beyond that counted until the maximum of 5 days is reached.
 This benefit applies to you and your immediate family members when you pay for at least part of your trip with your Chase Sapphire Preferred card.
-You don’t need to be traveling with your immediate family members for them to be covered, as long as at least part of their trip was paid for with your card, which can be a nice perk if you book travel for relatives.
+You don’t need to travel with your immediate family members for them to be covered, as long as at least part of their trip was paid for with your card.
+That can be a nice perk if you book travel for relatives.

-Coverage begins on the scheduled departure date and ends on the scheduled return date, though coverage adjusts automatically if there are changes outside your or the travel provider’s control.
-There’s also a list of non-covered items, such as medical devices, losses due to war/conflict, electronics, and cash equivalents.
-In case of baggage delay, you must report it to the travel provider as soon as possible and keep receipts for necessary expenses you incur; you’ll submit these for reimbursement afterward.
+Coverage begins on the scheduled departure date and ends on the scheduled return date, though coverage adjusts automatically if changes occur beyond your or the travel provider’s control.
+There’s also a list of items that aren’t covered, such as medical devices, losses caused by war or conflict, electronics, and cash equivalents.
+In case of baggage delay, you must report it to the travel provider as soon as possible and keep receipts for necessary expenses you incur.
+You must submit these for reimbursement afterward.

 Delsey luggage with Star Alliance priority tag